gedeschaines/viewODE/README.md

 ### Attributions ###

 * Matthias Baas and Pierre Gay for the [tutorial3.py](https://sourceforge.net/projects/pyode/) program which was used as a basis for the simulation loop, solid rendering, and collision, keypress, mouse and idle callbacks in viewODE.
-* Matt Heinzen for the [ragdoll-pyode-tutorial.py](http://monsterden.net/software/ragdoll-pyode-tutorial) program which was used as a basis for vector math functions and jointed body modeling.
+* Matt Heinzen for the [ragdoll-pyode-tutorial.py](http://monsterden.net/software/ragdoll-pyode-tutorial) program which was used as a basis for vector math functions and jointed rigid body modeling of a humanoid figure.